dineshdevanm/Arcade-Challenge/README.md

 Welcome to **CodeQuest (Feb Challenge) – CLI Arcade** – a place where **code becomes play**, and every line you write builds toward something bigger.

-Here, you’ll contribute, experiment, and see your creations come alive… **all in the terminal**.
+Here, you’ll contribute, experiment, and see your arcade game creations come alive… **all in the terminal**.

 ---